bioinformatics-ptp/IMAGE/rulesets/sample_ruleset.md

 Mandatory:

-  * `BioSample id` (*limited value*) The BioSample id of the sample, automatically generated when sample is registered with IMAGE Allowed values are:
+  * `BioSample id` (*limited value*) The BioSample id of the sample, automatically generated when IMAGE submitts the data on gene banks' behalves to BioSample archive Allowed values are:
     * SAMEAXXXXXXX

-  * `Project` (*text*) All samples are stated to be part of the IMAGE project, helps identify them in public databases Allowed values are:
+  * `Project` (*text*) All samples are stated to be part of the IMAGE project, while still belonging to each individual gene banks.
+This tag helps identify them in public databases Allowed values are:
     * IMAGE

   * `Submission title` (*text*) A descriptive title for the submission